adamluzsi/testcase/README.md

 # testcase [GoDoc](https://godoc.org/github.com/adamluzsi/testcase)

-The package coverage is 100%, and considered stable.
+The package coverage is 100%

 The main documentation is kept in the [GoDoc](https://godoc.org/github.com/adamluzsi/testcase), and this README serves only as a high level introduction.